-The quantitative disclosure required by the Capital Rules is provided in "Supplementary Leverage Ratio" section in this Report.
+The quantitative disclosure required by the U.S. capital rules, with respect to the SLR, is provided in the "Supplementary Leverage Ratio" section in this Report.

 For further discussion of the regulatory capital framework and additional regulatory matters relevant to the Company, see the "Supervision and Regulation" section of the 2014 Form 10-K.